chemdemo/storm-drpc-node/README.md

 ### Licence

-stormdprc-node is licenced under the MIT licence.
+storm-drpc-node is licenced under the MIT licence.